ayoskovich/chickens_trust/price_check.md

-Now I can look at how far off I was.
+Now I can look at how far off I was (mine - his).